sendgrid/sendgrid-ruby/README.md

 # SendGrid::Ruby

-This library allows you to quickly and easily send emails through SendGrid using Ruby.
+This Gem allows you to quickly and easily send emails through SendGrid using Ruby.

 ## Installation